thess/callattendant-wiki/User-Guide.md

 _TODO: Raspberry PI LED connections_

 ### Software

-#### Install
+#### Step 1.
+Download
 1. [Download the latest code](https://github.com/emxsys/callattendant/archive/master.zip) or choose a [specific release](https://github.com/emxsys/callattendant/releases).
 2. Unzip the downloaded version.
-The unzpped folder will be named `callattendant-master` or `callattendant-<version>` depending on what you downloaded.
+The unzipped folder will be named `callattendant-master` or `callattendant-<version>` depending on what you downloaded.
 Here's how unzip it into your home folder, using the latest version (_master_) in the example:
 ```bash